thepittnews/crow/README.md

 # crow

-_cathy crow voice: squawk squawk, bitch. get yinz's pages in by 1 a.m.!_
+_cathy crow voice: squawk squawk. get yinz's pages in by 1 a.m.!_

 Crow is responsible for taking a "completed newspaper"—one PDF with one PDF page per newspaper page—and sending it to the printer.